SpatialStats/spatialstats.github.io/pages/resources.md

 ### Space Time Cube Explorer ###

-The Add-in can help you interact with and explore your space-time cube and analysis results created with the [Space Time Pattern Mining toolbox](http://pro.arcgis.com/en/pro-app/tool-reference/space-time-pattern-mining/an-overview-of-the-space-time-pattern-mining-toolbox.htm) in a simple and intuitive way.
+The Space Time Cube Explorer add-in can help you interact with and explore your space-time cube and analysis results created with the [Space Time Pattern Mining toolbox](http://pro.arcgis.com/en/pro-app/tool-reference/space-time-pattern-mining/an-overview-of-the-space-time-pattern-mining-toolbox.htm) in a simple and intuitive way.
 This update includes many new features and enhancements such as the ability to output 3D polygons from a [defined locations cube](http://pro.arcgis.com/en/pro-app/tool-reference/space-time-pattern-mining/createcubefromdefinedlocations.htm) and enhanced time and range slider settings.

 You can download the Add-in at [www.esriurl.com/SpaceTimeCubeExplorer](http://www.esriurl.com/SpaceTimeCubeExplorer) .